Ecommerce is hard.

 - Customer lifetime value

-Without overcomplicating, more site traffic leads to more customers.
+Without overcomplicating, more ecommerce website traffic leads to more customers.
 Imagine standing on a stage and trying to sell your product to an empty room.
 Not going to happen.
 The more seats you fill, the better the chances of selling your product.

-If you’re reading this blog, we’re assuming that you have at least some consistent web traffic, but If you’re starting from 0, go check out this awesome guide to SEO by our friends at Visiture.
+If you’re reading this blog, we’re assuming that you have at least some consistent web traffic, but If you’re starting from 0, go check out this awesome guide to SEO from the experts at Moz.com.

-Once you have solid web traction and a consistent flow of daily site visitors, you can start scaling.
-Monitoring the growth of daily traffic will allow you to dig into different channels (social media, organic, paid search etc.), double-down on the channels that are working, uncover trends and focus on improving conversion.
+Once you have solid web traction and a consistent flow of daily website visitors, you can start scaling.
+Monitoring the growth of daily traffic will allow you to dig into different channels (social media, organic, paid search etc.), double-down on the digital marketing channels that are working, uncover trends and focus on improving conversion.

 This one is pretty cut and dry, but when it comes to ecommerce there isn’t anything more important than conversion.
 If shoppers aren’t buying your products, your online store is going to fail.
 Shocker right?
-Furthermore, it’s no secret that online marketing is increasingly competitive which is driving customer acquisition costs through the roof, so taking advantage of every visitor you get is absolutely crucial to building a successful business.
+Furthermore, it’s no secret that online marketing is increasingly competitive, which is driving customer acquisition costs (CAC) through the roof.
+Taking advantage of every visitor you get is absolutely crucial to building a successful online business.

 Once you have a good understanding of your conversion rates, take it to the next level and look at your conversion rates by device type (ie mobile vs. desktop).
 Why?
-Mobile shopping will account for 53% of all ecommerce by 2021.
-If your mobile experience is lacking, it can drastically hurt your overall conversion rate.
+Mobile shopping (or m-commerce) makes up more than half of global retail ecommerce sales..
+If your mobile customer experience is lacking, it can drastically hurt your overall conversion rate.

 Want to see how Route is changing mobile commerce?
 Check out the Route App.